- Serhat Ahmed

 Extras cover

-Extras cover general treatments and can include things like:
+Extras cover takes care of any costs for general treatments not covered by Medicare and can include things like:

 Most insurance plans only cover extras up to a specific limit per year.
 Make sure you check and understand this limit before choosing a provider.